• Skip to primary navigation

 • Ash pumpkin

-Pro tip: when buying wintermelon slices, choose the ones that look firm and white in colour.
-If the flesh appears slightly yellow, the fruit isn’t fresh.
+Pro tip: when buying wintermelon slices, choose the ones that look firm and white in color.
+If the flesh appears slightly yellow, the fruit isn't fresh.
+Check that any visible seeds are small, pale, and moist rather than dried out, which indicates freshness.

 I have broken down the recipe into three phases, so it's easier to follow.
 These are: preparing the syrup, making the other component and assembling the milk tea.